[ Printer Friendly Version ] [ Report Abuse ]

 “That’s not true,” I quickly cut in.
 “I didn’t enjoy a single moment of my time up there.
 I wanted to leave the moment I arrived but he wouldn’t let me.”

 “Don’t lie to me, Sirrah,” she replied icily.
 “You said so yourself that his kiss was perfect and, like I said, you don’t find a guy like that every day.
 The two of you obviously have chemistry and you know it.
-And you know you enjoyed his kisses.
+And you know you enjoyed kissing him.
 You’re just too afraid to admit it; too afraid to disappoint your dear old dad who already refuses to show you any fatherly affection as it is.”

 She turned on me, her eyes flaring, “Yeah?
 Well, now you know how it feels.
 When I said those things I had hoped that you felt the same way, but obviously I was wrong because real friends don’t just turn on each other because of some stupid boy!”